PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Facebook Authentication.md

 ![](img/AuthFB/12.png)

 Now obtain an access token for this new test user and send a Facebook connect request to the GameSparks platform via the Test Harness.
-Next in the Test Harnes click on User-> ListInviteFriendsRequest and you should see that the list of friends contains the other Facebook test user.
+Next, in the Test Harness click on User-> ListInviteFriendsRequest and you should see that the list of friends contains the other Facebook test user.
 ```
 {
  "@class": ".ListInviteFriendsRequest",